 Requirements for students to complete each assessment item satisfactorily:

-To complete an assessment item satisfactorily, students must obtain at least 50% of the marks available for a)the choice and consent essay; b)Be the Midwife group project and documentation to verify completion of MID8073 Professional Practice Portfolio activities..
-This course contains an online peer discussion forum where students' participation is formally assessed and successful participation in that forum is required to complete the requirements to be awarded a passing grade in the course.
-To satisfactorily complete the Professional Practice, students must provide care for women experiencing stages in childbearing.
-In addition, key clinical skills, as outlined in the course objectives and in the Professional Practice Portfolio, must be assessed by a registered midwife and signed off as 'competent', as measured by the relevant ANMC competency-based assessment tool for that key clinical skill.
+To complete an assessment item satisfactorily, students must obtain at least 50% of the marks available for a) the choice and consent online activity; b)Be the Midwife project and c) Portfolio including online reflection on continuity of care ..
+To satisfactorily complete the Professional Practice, students must provide care for women experiencing stages in childbearing which include listed mandatory experiences identified in the Professional Practice Portfolio.
+In addition, key clinical skills, as outlined in the course objectives and in the Professional Practice Portfolio, must be assessed by a registered midwife and signed off as 'proficient', as measured by the relevant USQ Standardised Clinical Assessment Tool (USQSCAT).
 Students will then be awarded 1 mark for Professional Practice.
 Otherwise 0 marks will be awarded for this item.

 Penalties for late submission of required work:

 If students submit assignments after the due date without (prior) approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
 No assignments will be accepted after model answers have been posted.